 Though this is an online course, there are face-to-face aspects accompanying it.
-The three exams must be taken at a proctored location and arranged through DL Testing.
+The three multiple-choice exams must be taken at a proctored location and arranged through DELO Testing.
 It also may be necessary for you to meet with me face to face for a conference during the semester if you are struggling with some aspect of this course, especially academic writing.
-Also, if you are caught plagiarizing, you will have to meet with me face to face.